OneIdentity/safeguard-api-tutorial/spp4-safeguard-ps/safeguard-ps-hol.md

 #### Installing the certificates

 You will need to download these files in order to complete the next steps in this part of the lab.
+Click on the links and use the `Raw` and `Download` buttons to get the files.

 Once you have the files downloaded, you need to add the trusted certificates.